ABZ-Aaron/Reddit-API-Pipeline/instructions/setup_infrastructure.md

     terraform init
     ```

-1. Run the command to create a plan based on `main.tf` and execute the planned changes to create resources in AWS:
+1. Run this command to create a plan based on `main.tf` and execute the planned changes to create resources in AWS:

     ```bash
     terraform apply